 With more stuff, use less color

-I have less furniture than most people I know but my home doesn’t look bare because of this decorating trick: I use colorful accessories like flowers and bright pillows to “fill” the space.
-If you have more stuff, the reverse trick (less color) should make your room feel less cluttered.
+I have less furniture than most people I know but my home doesn’t look bare because of this decorating trick: I use colorful accessories like flowers and bright pillows to “fill” my space.
+If you have more stuff, do the reverse and limit the colors in your room to to 2-3 colors, or stick to neutrals.
+It will make your room look less “busy” and feel less cluttered.

 Do less bulk shopping